ome/omero-iviewer/README.rst

 For iterative development, it is recommended to use the webpack dev-server to build and serve OMERO.iviewer as this will re-compile automatically when files are saved.

-The dev build of iviewer will attempt to connect to a local OMERO server at http://127.0.0.1:4080.
+The dev build of OMERO.iviewer will attempt to connect to a local OMERO server at http://127.0.0.1:4080.
 The web server at this location will need to have CORS enabled and you should login to the webclient there.

-The iviewer will try to open an Image or other data from your local server, using IDs specified in `index-dev.html <src/index-dev.html>`_:
+The OMERO.iviewer will try to open an Image or other data from your local server, using IDs specified in `index-dev.html <src/index-dev.html>`_:

 .. code-block:: html